 This one is the opposite of the previous engagement model in terms of budget predictability and flexibility to changes.
-Before starting the development, you and your vendor set certain hourly/daily/other rates for the resources involved in the working process.
+The client company pays for the time and resources that were spent during the development process.
+For this, the outsourcing provider and their client set certain hourly/daily/other rates for the resources involved in the working process before the project starts.
 The more time and other resources are to be spent, the higher is the total cost.
-But this allows making changes along the way, as well as implementing new required features.
-The time and materials model also implies more involvement from your side, so that you understand all the processes and can easily introduce changes when needed.
+As a result, the client company pays for the actually completed tasks rather than guessing them beforehand.

 To make a short and simple comparison, let’s put all the significant features of the discussed engagement models together.

 Which software development engagement model to choose for your project?
 It is quite obvious that different business targets and conditions require different approaches to the software development process.
 Hence, each engagement model has projects that make it a perfect match.

 The outstaffing model works best for projects that require several, often niche-specific, software development specialists to enhance overall team expertise.
 This can be the implementation of particular cutting-edge technologies or building a complicated part of the project.